pkdevboxy/features/jvm/test-execution/standalone-junit-test-suite/README.md

     * What went wrong:
     Execution failed for task ':jvm:test-execution:standalone-junit-test-suite:testMySuiteJar'.
     > There were failing tests.
-See the report at: $REPORT_FILE_LOCATION
+See the report at: file://$FEATURES_HOME/jvm/test-execution/standalone-junit-test-suite/build/reports/mySuite/index.html

     * Try:
     Run with --stacktrace option to get the stack trace.
 Run with --info or --debug option to get more log output.